Wildsong/docker-postgis/README.md

 wildsong/docker-postgis

-I am excited to try out PostGIS 3, which is still in beta.
-I am not excited enough to go through the complete build process (again), and I found that Debian Experimental has a package with postgresql 11 + postgis 3 in it so this docker builds on that.
+I am excited to try out PostGIS 3,  I am not excited enough to go through the complete build process (again), and I found that Debian Experimental has a package with postgresql 11 + postgis 3 in it so this docker builds on that.